Shebli/handy-stuff/src/Args.md

 animal  --nLegs 4 --kind=dog isMale=true --weight 7.8
 ```

-In you C++ code, you can the read-out of named parameters is more concise as it allows both the declaration and the
+In your C++ code, your read-out of named parameters is more concise as it allows both the declaration and the
 initialization of each variable in a single line:

 ```c++